Collecting Pokémon Cards: A Guide

 When you’re looking at one of the base cards, there’s a shape at the bottom right corner that tells its level of rarity: a black circle is common, a black diamond is uncommon, and a black star is rare.

-Holo Rare
+Holo rare

-A holo rare has the black star to indicate it’s rare, but it’s also a “holo,” meaning it has a light-reflecting coating the picture shine.
+A holo rare has the black star to indicate it’s rare, but it’s also a “holo,” meaning it has a light-reflecting coating making the picture shine.
 Only some Pokémon earn this honor.

 Reverse Holo